POEM : I met a mean man today.

 to the kid,

 and they wanted something, maybe some food, but I was busy so I said wait til your mom’s around she can help you tomorrow,

 and next thing I knew the mean man was watching and he didn’t have a good look,

 he had a mean face, like a face that

 and not to be mean, but he hadn’t shaved in a while and it was not a good look.

 I didn’t know for sure how mean he might be until another kid come up.

-My knee’s bleeding and it hurts!
+My knee’s bleeding and it hurts! he cried.

 Okay, we should amputate it,